wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update
 ##### Recent | [Changelog Archive](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/UPDATES.md)
+* [20190920] Released an incremental update v10.15.0.1.1, attempting to fix the sleep and hybernation issue.
 * [20190920] Unknown issue of significant battery drain (40% in 8 Hours) during sleep in Catalina.
 * [20190719] Just updated to Public Beta 3 and v10.15.0.1.0 still works for PB3.
 * [20190717] So far so good, hadn’t encounter any bug in Catalina, which is very good for the first beta.